HeadBloxx/learning-django/README.md

 - Creating reusable HTML snippets.
 - Injecting contextual variables with Django HTML syntax.
 - Using tags (for, with, block, load, include...) in HTML using Django HTML syntax.
+- Using filters in Django HTML syntax.
 - Managing views.
+- Managing 404 pages.

 ## Future Plans